sakshamsingh1/audio_text_proto/README.md

 ```

 #### Extracting embeddings
-This code is slow (has to be optimized) and we provide the extracted embeddings inside `data/processed`
+This code is slow ( and has to be optimized). \
+We provide the extracted embeddings here [Google drive](https://drive.google.com/drive/folders/16NHruWbryJdkpRF2jYNopwJiQUg-sgmK?usp=sharing) and should be put inside `data/processed`
 ```
 python extract_embd.py --model_type <audioclip/clap> --dataset_name <esc50/us8k/fsd50k>
 ```